TechSupportJosh/Flask-Example-Login/README.md

 # Flask-Example-Login
 Simple repo with boilerplate flask code to provide password authentication.

 This is in no way a fully fleshed out login/register system.
-There is no proper validation on usernames / passwords, no CSRF protection, no proper error messages, etc.
+There is however:
+- Proper error messages
+- Basic validation on usernames and passwords

+Todo List:
+- CSRF Protection
+- Varying lengths of login (i.e. Remember Me checkbox)

 ## Example Docker setup
 This repo also features 2 docker-compose files, one for development and one for production.
 The development one features a temporary sqlite database and exposes on port 5000.
 The production one uses gunicorn and nginx and exposes on port 80.
 The production one also uses a persistent database, by sharing a folder on the host to use to contain the database - this database (named `flask_app.db`) will be inside the `db` folder in the root folder of the repo.